quil-lang/magicl/README.md

 All UNIX systems require `libffi`.
 You can usually install this with your package manager.

+All UNIX systems also require [Expokit](https://www.maths.uq.edu.au/expokit/) for matrix exponentiation.
+Download and setup instructions can be found in the Expokit subsection below.

 ### Linux

 Install both gfortran and LAPACK with your favorite package manager.
 All that's expected is that you have `libgfortran.so.3`, `libblas.so`, `liblapack.so`.